smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/GET_SYNTAX.md

 ```

 !!! note "__Note__"
-    - You can use the `LIST THANOSQL MODEL` statement to view a list of the ThanoSQL pre-built models.
+    - You can use the __LIST THANOSQL MODEL__ statement to view a list of the ThanoSQL pre-built models.
-    - If you do not include the `model_name` and provide a `model_name_expression`, pre-built models will be saved with their default names.
+    - If you do not include the "model_name" and provide a "model_name_expression", pre-built models will be saved with their default names.

 !!! note "__Query Details__"
     - The "__OPTIONS__" clause allows you to change the value of a parameter.
 The definition of each parameter is as follows: